 Because we are a small program, we do not offer formal tours or class visits for prospective students.
 However, if you are planning on visiting campus, you are encouraged to reach out to the Graduate Program Director, who may be able to meet with you or connect you with a faculty member in your area.

 I have applied to the MFA program – can I tour the Department or sit in on classes?

 We review all applications in late January and early February.
 Once all applications are reviewed, we will invite all finalists to campus for day-long visits and interviews.
 These visits take place in late February and early March.
-Otherwise, see above for our practice about Department tours and class visits.

 What’s the nearest airport, and what’s the area like?

 UMass/Amherst is the flagship campus of the state’s higher education system.
 We are located in beautiful Western Massachusetts, a culturally vibrant and highly desirable place to live, famed for higher education, arts and culture, and recreation.
 We are part of the Five College Consortium.
 Hartford is an hour’s drive, Boston is approximately 90 minutes away, and Times Square approximately 3 hours and 15 minutes.

 The nearest airport is Bradley International (Hartford-Springfield), about an hour away.
 Logan Airport (Boston) is about two hours away.